ocavue/prosemirror-flat-list/.changeset/polite-berries-camp.md

 'prosemirror-flat-list': patch
 ---

-If the cursor is inside the second pargraph of a list node, `wrapInList` will convert this pargraph into a list node.
+If the cursor is inside the second paragraph of a list node, `wrapInList` will convert this paragraph into a list node.